-Prior Law SB 343/Current Law
+Prior Law SB 343/Current Law provided.

-provided.

 No provision.
 Requires application for Social Security Disability Insurance (SSDI), if eligible.
-If the combined amount of a member's SSDI benefit and OPERS disability benefit exceeds their inflation-adjusted FAS, the OPERS disability benefit will be reduced.
+If the combined amount of a member's SSDI benefit and OPERS disability benefit No provision. exceeds their inflation-adjusted FAS, the OPERS disability benefit will be reduced.
+The provision.
+Excludes disabilities caused by elective cosmetic surgery other than reconstructive surgery.

-No provision.

-Excludes disabilities caused by

-elective cosmetic surgery other than reconstructive surgery.